-Disaster relief shelters are located in each community.

-• Public facilities that can provide emergency shelter from a tornado or other severe storm are located in each community.
+- Disaster relief shelters are located in each community (see page 19). - Public facilities that can provide emergency shelter from severe weather are located in each community (see page 22).

 Notification

 A warning siren is located in each community.
 Mitchell has several sirens, including some in the Lake Mitchell area, and Ethan and Mount Vernon have one each.